What is Your Story?

-The problem is, people sense that even when they can't name it.
-An investor who passes and can't explain why.
-An audience that checked out before you finished.
-A social post that got nothing back.
-The story felt off.
-That's all they know.
+The problem is, people sense that.
+You see it when an investor passes but can't explain why, or when your audience checks out before you've finished.
+Maybe you posted something on social and got nothing back.
+The story just feels off.

 Over the years I have seen more leaders get this wrong than right.
-Not because they lack the ideas or the intelligence or the work ethic.
-Because no one ever helped them find the language for what they actually believe.
+These are intelligent, hard working people who just needed help finding the language for what they believe.

 That is what I do.
 I help people who are trying to make a real difference in the world find clarity.
 Because in communication, clarity is kindness.
 And it starts with knowing who you are and what you are trying to do.